yamada-sexta/touitomamout-next/.github/ISSUE_TEMPLATE/feature_request.md

 ## Proposed Change

 - Briefly describe expected behavior or output.
-- Target platforms (choose any): Bluesky / Mastodon / Misskey / Discord
+- Target platforms (or new platform): Bluesky / Mastodon / Misskey / Discord / etc.

 ## Use Case